imhicihu/Focus-Group-2016/Procedures.md

 	* create a virtual machine
 	* install inside this virtual machine: [Audacity](http://www.audacityteam.org/) for audio treatment & noise reduction
 	* during audio edition: no background tasks allowed
+	* install [Disco](http://www.discoapp.com/): record & transfer to DVD both video & audio treated
-	* during recording-transference of data to DVDs: no background tasks allowed
+	* during recording-transference of data to DVD: no background tasks allowed
 + Pen drives
     * no pen drives was used (media insecure and prone to error) along the project
 + Hard drives
     * Lacie 3Tb ([LaCie Private-Public] (http://www.lacie.com/la/es/products/software/private-public/) encryption schema activated)
 	* Toshiba 1Tb (encrypted courtesy by [VeraCrypt](https://veracrypt.codeplex.com/))
+	* both hard drives will be used in case of emergency (as backup purpose)
 + Room
     * verify the environmental temperature
 	* verify the surround noise of close rooms & outsides.
 Measure the [decibels](https://bitbucket.org/imhicihu/focus-group-2016/issues/12/workflow-software-involved).
 	* verify the illumination.
 Measure the [lux](https://bitbucket.org/imhicihu/focus-group-2016/issues/12/workflow-software-involved).

-Processing:
+* Processing:
     + Audio:
         * all the videos were extracted the sound.
-	* the sounds were treated and improved: i.e. noise reduction it was applied for better transcription.
+	    * the sounds were treated and improved: i.e. noise reduction it was applied for better transcription
     + Video:
         * all the sessions were recorded on HD.
 	    * from the internal hard drive of the video camcorder were moved to a macbook encripted.
-Moreover it was created a virtual machine (courtesy of VirtualBox), from where it were recorded to blank dvds for backup purpose.
+Moreover it was created a virtual machine (courtesy of VirtualBox), from where it were recorded to blank dvds for backup purpose
-	* Once recorded, it was delivered by hand to destination.
+	    * Once recorded, it was delivered by hand to destination
 	    * The virtual machine was obliterated.
-	* Both portable hard drives were wipped.
+	    * Both portable hard drives were wipped once the process ended